linode/apl-docs/docs/for-ops/console/workloads.md

 | Workload Name | The name of the workload                               |
 | Team Name     | The name of the Team responsible for the workload      |

 A platform admin can also create Workloads.
-Make sure to select the correct conext (team-name) in the top bar.
+Make sure to select the correct context (team-name) in the top bar.
+See [here](/docs/for-devs/console/workloads) for more information about creating builds.